Get to know me better in the Travel Tag

 6. The most outrageous activity you’ve ever done while traveling?

-During my vacation in Chersonissos (Greece) in 2010 I wanted to do bungee jumping because, at that time, I was nearly turning 20.
-So, OMG, let’s do something out of my comfort zone!
+During my vacation in Chersonissos (Greece) in 2010, I wanted to do bungee jumping.
+The main reason was me nearly turning 20 at that time and wanting to do something out my comfort zone!
 I mean my teenage years were about to end.
-No time to waste.
+No time to waste, right?

 7. Favorite trip when you were a kid?